 Fostering an Innovative Mindset

 It’s much easier to foster innovative thinking when all parties are aware that every human brain – and thus every team – is capable of continually growing and adapting.
 (Imagine how hard it would be to be innovative if you didn’t believe your brain could grow and adapt).
-Therefore, for an individual or a team to be innovative it is useful for people to have some familiarity with the latest neuroscience research on the brain’s neuroplasticity.
+Therefore, for an individual or a team to be innovative it is useful for people to have some familiarity with the current neuroscience research on the brain’s neuroplasticity.

 Critical to the ability to be innovative is having the confidence to innovate and to collaborate.